safesoftware/FMETraining/ServerAuthoring1Basics/Exercise1.md

 ![](./Images/Img1.205.Ex1.AddWriterDialog.png)

-Click OK and OK again.
-When prompted, select both Firehalls and Neighborhoods as the feature types to add:
+Click OK.
+When prompted, select both Firehalls and Neighborhoods as the feature types to add  and OK again:

 ![](./Images/Img1.206.Ex1.AddWriterSelectFTs.png)